ShawInnes/k3d-template/README.md

 This is a repo with examples for getting a k3d development environment up and running with minimal fuss.

+> :warning: **This repo contains hard-coded passwords**
+>
+> This is intended for local development only, if you want to migrate to using in a production scenario, please remove hard-coded passwords and take a more secure approach!

 ## Services

 * Postgresql with multiple databases